puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/windows/user-guide.md

 {{< /note >}}

 The scheduler does not use the value of `.spec.os.name` when assigning Pods to nodes.
-You should use normal Kubernetes mechanisms for
+You should use standard Kubernetes mechanisms for
 [assigning pods to nodes](/docs/concepts/scheduling-eviction/assign-pod-node/) to ensure that the control plane for your cluster places pods onto nodes that are running the appropriate operating system.